matthewcsimpson/Solar-System-Hackathon-Backend/readme.md

 GET /stellar
 ```

-Returns an obect with star details and arrays of planet and moon details.
+Returns an object with star details and arrays of planet and moon details.

 ```
 {